freckle/mergeabot-action/README.md

 ## Inputs

+- `exclude-title-regex`: exclude PRs whose titles match this regular expression

+  Dependabot PRs follow the format `Bump {dep} to {version} in /{path}`, so this can be used to exclude PRs of certain dependencies or in certain directories.

+  Note that GitHub could change this format at any time.
+If this happens, you would have `{quarantine-days}` days to notice and update your setting if necessary.

 - `quarantine-days`: how many days since the last update on a PR before it qualifies for auto-merge.
 Default is 5.